AnaG0307/adriana-crafter-ii/README.md

 ### User Stories
 #### New and potential users goals:
-1. As a new follower, I want to easily navigate through the website to find the information easily and in an intuitive way.
+ As a new follower, I want to easily navigate through the website to find the information easily and in an intuitive way.
-2. As a new follower, I want to learn more about the artist, her background and what makes her craft unique.
+- As a new follower, I want to learn more about the artist, her background and what makes her craft unique.
-3. As a new follower, I want to easily navigate to the artist´s social media to find news about her recent works and communications.
+- As a new follower, I want to easily navigate to the artist´s social media to find news about her recent works and communications.
-4. As a new follower, I want to easily access the artist's crafts done in the past.
+- As a new follower, I want to easily access the artist's crafts done in the past.
-5. As a new follower, I want to easily create an order of my choice and inspiration.
+- As a new follower, I want to easily create an order of my choice and inspiration.
-6. As a new follower, I want to easily contact the artist with any queries I might have about my order or any new collaboration, for example.
+- As a new follower, I want to easily contact the artist with any queries I might have about my order or any new collaboration, for example.

 #### Current Social Media Followers
-1. As a current social media follower, I want to be able to contact the artist easily with any queries I might have.
+- As a current social media follower, I want to be able to contact the artist easily with any queries I might have.
-2. As a current social media follower, I want to be able to be up to date with new creations from the artists.
+- As a current social media follower, I want to be able to be up to date with new creations from the artists.
-3. As a current social media follower, I want to see regular updates from the artist about her new discoveries, courses she might be doing, etc.
+- As a current social media follower, I want to see regular updates from the artist about her new discoveries, courses she might be doing, etc.
-4. As a current social media follower, I want to be able to enrich my inner world through art.
+- As a current social media follower, I want to be able to enrich my inner world through art.

 #### Followers of Similar Artists
-1. As a follower of similar artists, I want to discover new tendencies.
+- As a follower of similar artists, I want to discover new tendencies.
-2. As a follower of similar artists, I want to be inspired by the creations of the artist.
+- As a follower of similar artists, I want to be inspired by the creations of the artist.
-3. As a follower of similar artists, I want to learn new things through the artist's works.
+- As a follower of similar artists, I want to learn new things through the artist's works.
-4. As a follower of similar artists, I want to
-5. As a follower of similar artists, I want to
+- As a follower of similar artists, I want to discover other artists of the same or different disciplines.

 #### Other Craft Artists
-1. As an other craft artists, I want to
+- As an other craft artists, I want to learn the techniques and influences of the artist.
-2. As an other craft artists, I want to
+- As an other craft artists, I want to be able to get in touch with the artist.
-3. As an other craft artists, I want to
+- As an other craft artists, I want to get regular updates of the artist's crafts.
-4. As an other craft artists, I want to
+- As an other craft artists, I want to get inspired but the artist crafts.

 #### Amateur Craft Community
-1. As part of the amateur craft community, I want to
+- As part of the amateur craft community, I want to be able to learn how to craft.
-2. As part of the amateur craft community, I want to
+- As part of the amateur craft community, I want to get information about craft materials.
-3. As part of the amateur craft community, I want to
+- As part of the amateur craft community, I want to be able to contact and interact the artist to ask for advice.
-4. As part of the amateur craft community, I want to
+- As part of the amateur craft community, I want to be able to contact and interact with other members of the community.

 ### Design Plane

+In order to create a comprehensive and informative website, the developer worked with the artist to define what were the needs of the artist and the required functionality of the site.
+The users described above were taken into account.

 #### Strategy

+##### Who is this website for and what does it do?

+1. Demographics:
+    1. Current and new followers.
+    2. Mainly women aged between 30 and over.
+    3. People with the wish to make a special gift to their kids or their friend's kids.
+    4. People who wishes to learn how to craft.

+2. Functional Requirements:
+    1. Information is accessed easily and in an simple way.
+    2. The user can make an order.
+    3. The user can contact the artist.
+    4. Find the artist's on the different social platforms.

+3. Benefits for the artist:
+    1. Build an online presence.
+    2. Have all the information about the artist, her works and social media all in one place.
+    3. Be able to sell her products.
+    4. Be able to be contacted in an easy and simple way.

 #### Scope